ExeqZ/Simple-Artifact-Collection/resource-deployment/readme.md

 ```

 This will:
-- Create the resource group (if it doesn't exist)
+- Create the resource group at the subscription scope
-- Deploy all resources defined in `main.bicep` using your parameters
+- Deploy all resources defined in `rg-resources.bicep` into that resource group using your parameters

 ### 3. Create Azure AD Enterprise Application